-Getting your event, team, or other organization sponsored may seem like an impossible task.
+Getting yourself, a team, event or organization sponsored may seem like an impossible task.
 The sponsorship market is highly competitive and not everyone who needs or wants to be sponsored will.
 But don't stress, because we're about to show you how to approach this problem professionally.
-Here is how to get sponsored in 5 simple steps.
+Here is how to get sponsored in 7 simple steps.

-Nothing is more frustrating to prospecitve sponsors than a sponsorship request that doesn't make it clear what is desired.
-Do you need cash, product support, or something else?
-Its also counterproductive for you or your organization to go out looking for sponsorship support if you aren't sure what you need.
+Nothing is more frustrating to prospective sponsors than a sponsorship request that doesn't make it clear what is desired.
+Do you need cash, product support, a combination of the two or something else?
+It's also counterproductive for you or your organization to go out looking for sponsorship support if you aren't sure what you need.
 You may end up getting sponsorships that do not meet your needs, in which case, you've handed over your sponsorship capital in exchange for too little.
 Once you've done that, you'll be in a very difficult position.
 So, before you do anything, sit down and make a list of everything you need to get out of your sponsorship search.
 This will guide you later in the process.

 Getting sponsored means taking yourself or your organization into a very competitive and crowded marketplace.
 Your prospective sponsors will be bombarded with requests to sponsor a wide array of individuals and organizations, far more than they can actually support.
 In order to earn their support, you will have to stand out in this crowd.
 For that reason, it is critical that you produce a highly professional sponsorship package.
 Producing this document is tedious and time-consuming, but it is critical that you invest the right amount of time and energy in this phase of the game.

-Your sponsorhip package will consist of a sponsorship proposal letter and an accompanying sponsorship levels document outlining the benefits that your prospective sponsors can expect in exchange for several levels of support of you or your organization.
+Your sponsorship package should consist of a sponsorship proposal letter, a sponsorship fact sheet and a detailed sponsorship proposal which includes sponsorship levels outlining the benefits that your prospective sponsors can expect in exchange for several levels of support of your event or organization.
 It is critical that you align your sponsorship levels with the needs you identified in Step 1 of this process, so that you can be sure that when you have filled all of your sponsorship levels, you will have met all of your needs.
-You may also include a sponsorship pledge form for interested sponsors to complete and send back to you.
+You should also complete the "ask" portion of the process by including a sponsorship pledge form for interested sponsors to complete and send back to you.

 At this stage, you are ready to get sponsored.
-For each prospective sponsor you have identified, produce a personalized sponsorship proposal letter that highlights the specific reasons you think you or your organization are a good fit for their sponsorship dollars.
-This letter can be mostly identical for each prospective sponsor, but you should add something special to each letter so that its clear that you are speaking directly to the business in question and aren't send out boilerplate text to everyone that is identical.
-Bundle this letter with your sponsorship levels document and pledge form (if you are including one), and send it to the person you identified in Step 3.
+For each prospective sponsor you have identified, at a minimum produce a personalized sponsorship proposal cover letter that highlights the specific reasons you believe your event or organization are a good fit for their sponsorship dollars.
+This letter can be mostly identical for each prospective sponsor, but you should add something special to each letter so that it's clear that you are speaking directly to the business in question and aren't sending out boilerplate text to everyone that is identical.
+Bundle this letter with your sponsorship fact sheet and sponsorship proposal and send it to the person you identified in Step 3.
+Options for sending your sponsorship proposal package include mailing a hard copy and/or creating a PDF of the document and emailing it.

 At this stage, it pays to be available without seeming desperate or pushy.
 Remember that you're not going to convert every single prospect into a sponsor.
-There can be a variety of reason for this, incuding fiscal cycles that prohibit new sponsorship committments at this time, current committments to other individuals or organizations that have locked up all available sponsorship dollars, or a feeling that you aren't a good match.
-Its better to remain on good terms with the organizations that do not choose to work with you because they may change their minds and come around later.
+There can be a variety of reason for this, including fiscal cycles that prohibit new sponsorship commitments at this time, current commitments to other individuals or organizations that have locked up all available sponsorship dollars, or a feeling that you aren't a good match.
+It's better to remain on good terms with the organizations that do not choose to work with you because they may change their minds and come around later.
 So don't take it personally if you are rejected.
 Just try again next year.

 This is the fun part and the whole reason you started this process to begin with.
-If you've done a good job up to this point, you should start to have some successes.
-If you have included a sponsorship pledge form with your sponsorship package, you may begin to get these back.
+If you've done a good job up to this point, you should start to have some successes in the form of completed sponsorship pledge forms that were included in your sponsorship proposal.
 Each time you get one of these back, place a call to your new sponsor and thank them for their support.
-Ask them if its okay to send them an invoice for the amount they've agreed to donate.
-Or, if their donation is of products or services, ask them how they would like to handle fulfillment of that pledge.
+If payment (check or credit card) wasn't included with the completed sponsorship pledge form, ask them if it's okay to send them an invoice for the amount they've agreed to donate and confirm the contact information to send this invoice.
+On the other hand if their donation is of products or services, ask them how they would like to handle fulfillment of that pledge.
 If you or your organization requires a contract, have that ready for your new sponsor to review.
-And don't be surprised if your new sponsor comes with their own legal documents for your to complete and sign.
+And don't be surprised if your new sponsor comes with their own legal documents for you to complete and sign.
 If they do, be sure you read them carefully so that you are aware of what you are agreeing to.
 It would be wise to consult with legal counsel to make sure these types of agreements are reasonable before signing anything.

 Congratulations!
 You've done it!
 You got sponsored!